Ciliwung: Within the walled Batavia

 In 1740, the canal of Batavia was considered unhealthy because of rubbish and the waste from the Binnen Hospital discharged into the river.
 Many patients suffered from dysentery and cholera.
 The unhygienic drinking water caused high death rates among the Batavia citizens.
 On the other hand, most of the Chinese who drank tea rarely got sick.
-Aware of this, many Dutch people ate tea leaves to stay healthy, but obviously this attempt did not succeed.
+Aware of this, many Dutch people ate tea leaves to stay healthy, but this attempt did not succeed.
 By the end of the 18th century, Doctor Thunberg still prescribed tea leaves instead of boiled water.
-It was still unknown at that time that bacteria can be killed by boiling water until boiling point.
-The Dutch still drank water from Ciliwung through the 19th century.
-Water from Ciliwung was initially stored in a reservoir (waterplaats or aquada) near Fort Jacatra, north of the city.
-Later the reservoir was transferred to the sides of Molenvliet in Glodok area.
-The reservoir contains wooden water outlets which pour water from the height of about 10 feet.
-The local people knows the area around this reservoir as Pancuran.
-Back then when Molenvliet was deep enough for boats to sail, annual Peh Cun or Dragon Boat festival were held in the river.
+It was still unknown at that time that bacteria could be killed by boiling water until boiling point.
+The Dutch still drank water from the Ciliwung through the 19th century.
+Water from the Ciliwung was initially stored in a reservoir (waterplaats or aquada) near Fort Jacatra, north of the city.
+Later the reservoir was transferred to the sides of Molenvliet in the Glodok area.
+The reservoir contains wooden water outlets which pour water from a height of about 10 feet.
+The local people know the area around this reservoir as Pancuran.
+Back then when Molenvliet was deep enough for boats to sail, the annual Peh Cun or Dragon Boat festival was held in the river.